 After buying the Prius — which I may have done mostly for image, I must admit, as a way to "vote with my wallet" for high-mpg vehicles — I made a projections spreadsheet comparing the Prius to a fictional 30 mpg car (Car X) I could have bought instead.
 I started with the simplified assumption that service and insurance would be the same so I could focus on gas and initial purchase expenses.
 The question was, does the Prius's higher mpg cover the extra cost of purchase?
 How long would it take to make up the difference?

-It should be noticed that a Prius would do better when driving more miles per year and when the cost of gas is high.
+It should be clear that a Prius would do better when driving more miles per year and when the cost of gas is high.
 Back in April 2008, I was driving about 12,000 miles per year and gas was 3.5$ per gallon.
-If these two variables were actually constant (which is what this table is kind of hinting at), it would take 10.4 years before the Prius was a wise decision (in a world where cost is the ONLY thing that matters).
-That would put a smile on my face in December 2016.
+If these two variables were actually constant (which is what this table is kind of hinting at), it would take 10.4 years before the Prius was a wise decision (in a world where cost is the only thing that matters).
+That would have put a smile on my face in December 2016.

 What ended up happening, though, was my average miles per year initially dropped to about 9,000 miles per year, and gas prices only reached just below 4$ per gallon.
 At that time (just before the 2008 crash in gas prices), I would have smiled after 13 years, in August 2019 or so.